15 Top Things to Do in Malaga When it Rains

 - Are you planning to visit other nearby Andalusian destinations?
 Check out my blog about the best day trips from Malaga.

-- Rent a car to travel with ease around Malaga and Costa del Sol.
+- Rent a car to travel with ease around Malaga and the Costa del Sol.

 - Book travel insurance.
 This is a must for any trip!
 SafetyWing offers affordable and flexible health and travel insurance.